rolfbecker/MIE_EA.02_EMRP_WS2020/0101_MQTT/0104_Python_Publish_Subscribe/README.md

 ## Andreas Spiess

 _Andreas Spiess_ is my favorite when it comes to microcontroller performance.
-He provides profound knowledge and results from own investigations on IoT related topics, not just microcontrollers.
-His performance analyses are phantastic.
+He provides profound knowledge and results from own investigations on IoT (aka home automation) related topics, not just microcontrollers.
+The performance analyses and other tests on his [Youtube Channel](https://www.youtube.com/c/AndreasSpiess/playlists) are phantastic.
+He is very productive and the quality of his contributions is outstanding.